jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Fast Curve and alt settings
 	- Hardcoded to always disabled
 	- Remove from label

-- Possible switch mode
-	- not needed - they are putting some reclosers up without controls initially

 - Updated SEL-651 faceplate on existing orders
 	- They will be printing their own labels, we just need to send them the label file